totem-tech/documentation/crowdsale-docs/regulation.md

 # Regulation, The Howey Test and Swiss FINMA

-In this section we detail the two most important considerations; the so-called **"Howey Test"** and **Know Your Customer (KYC) and Anti-Money Laundering (AML) Compliance** in relation to the Crowdsale.
+In this section we detail the two most important considerations; the so-called **"Howey Test"** and **Know Your Customer (KYC) and Anti-Money Laundering (AML) Compliance** in relation to the Crowdfunding.

-In addition as the Live Accounting Association, based in Switzerland is administering the Crowdsale and must follow the Swiss Financial Market's Authority Guidance which is outlined below.
+In addition as the Live Accounting Association, based in Switzerland is administering the Crowdfunding and must follow the Swiss Financial Market's Authority Guidance which is outlined below.

 ---

-**_Do not register or contribute to the Crowdsale if you do not understand anything that is documented here or in the other Crowdsale pages._**
+**_Do not register or contribute to the Crowdfunding if you do not understand anything that is documented here or in the other Crowdfunding pages._**

 ---